asanjay84/wca-time-of-day-effects-pipeline/README.md

 If you use this code or data, please cite:

-> [Add full citation for "Time-of-Day Effects on Competitive Speedcubing
-> Performance," Journal of Circadian Rhythms, 2026]
+> [Adireddi, S. (2026).
+Time-of-Day Effects on Competitive Speedcubing Performance.
+Journal of Circadian Rhythms, 24(1). https://doi.org/10.5334/jcr.266]